QuickLearner171998/Python-NSE-Option-Chain-Analyzer/README.md

 - Set `load_nse_icon` option to `False` in the configuration file to prevent downloading the NSE icon in the `.py` version to speed up loading time

+- The executable file is tested on Windows 8 and Windows 10.

 ## Dependencies:

-- [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file
+- [pyinstaller](https://pypi.org/project/pyinstaller/) is used for compiling the program to a .exe file

 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) is used for scraping the list of stocks and indices